 In the past, plastic surgery was something reserved only for the rich and elitist members of society.
 It was massively expensive and not something that everyone had access to.
 However, developments in the industry now mean it’s considerably more mainstream along with having a lot more financial options meaning that it’s possible to undergo your desired procedure at a price that’s affordable for many.

 For millennials, instant gratification is very important, in a world where you can order pretty much anything to be delivered within 24 hours, having to wait to achieve the look you want makes it a far less attractive option for people in their 20s and 30s.
-Therefore, non-invasive procedures such as botox and lip fillers are experiencing a massive influx of enquiries.
+Therefore, non-invasive procedures such as botox and lip or jawline fillers are experiencing a massive influx of enquiries.